RipcordSoftware/HttpWebServer/README.md

 GET: /partials/faq.html, 304
 GET: /partials/services.html, 304
 ```
 The example site is part of an AngularJS Tutorial series by Nike Kaye.
+You can find a complete live running instance here: http://httpwebserver.ripcordsoftware.com.

 Differences and Missing Parts
 -------------